Interested in The Queen's Medical Center's expansion plans?

 Similar upgrades are being made in the Emergency Department, Operating Room, and Post Anesthesia Care Unit.

 “Queen’s is prepared to assume a pivotal leadership role in our state as we live, work, and care for patients in this COVID-19 environment.
 Redesigning this space allows us to contain and treat patients with the virus in a safe environment.
-We must be prepared to deal with infectious diseases as we reopen Hawai‘i for tourism,” said Jill Hoggard Green, Ph.D., RN, President and Chief Executive Officer, The Queen’s Health System.
+We must be prepared to deal with infectious diseases as we reopen Hawai‘i for tourism,” said Jill Hoggard Green, Ph.D., RN, President and Chief Executive Officer, The Queen’s Health Systems.

 With this conversion of existing space, Queen’s takes an important step to advance Hawai‘i’s infectious disease and disaster response preparedness.

 “We started work on this project just a few months ago and today we are proud to announce its completion.
 We want to thank everyone involved who stepped up and worked quickly to get this unit finished.
 We also send a heartfelt mahalo to our valued donors for their generous support of this project.
-It will prove to be a valuable resource for us as we continue to deal with the challenges of COVID-19,” said Jason Chang, Chief Operating Officer, The Queen’s Health System.
+It will prove to be a valuable resource for us as we continue to deal with the challenges of COVID-19,” said Jason Chang, Chief Operating Officer, The Queen’s Health Systems.

 Other Related News